chetankansal04/Journal-Full-Stack-App/README.md

 ## Features

-- User profile and journal entry management with secure CRUD operations
+- User profile and journal entry management with secure CRUD operations.
-- Seamless storage and retrieval of user profiles and journal entries using **MongoDB**
+- Seamless storage and retrieval of user profiles and journal entries using **MongoDB**.
-- Responsive and user-friendly interface built with **React**
+- Responsive and user-friendly interface built with **React**.
-- Backend powered by **Spring Boot** and deployed on **Render.com** for enhanced accessibility
+- Backend powered by **Spring Boot** and deployed on **Render.com** for enhanced accessibility.

 ## Deployment